salesforce/UniControl/README.md

 - [ ] Zero-shot Tasks Inference
 - [ ] Model Training

+## Tips
+* Negative prompts are very useful in some cases: `monochrome, lowres, bad anatomy, worst quality, low quality` are example ones.

 ## Citation
 If you find this project useful for your research, please kindly cite our paper: